 Back in ChurchSuite, the event page will now have a new "Check-Ins" tab (only visible when there has been one or more check-ins).
 For single date events (i.e. those not set to "sign up to sequence"), the check-in tab displays a list of all the check-in attendance records.
 From here you can communicate with, download and print reports of your check-in attendees, or perhaps assign them to Flows, Key Dates or Tags (only for check-ins that exist in your ChurchSuite database).
 The "Reload check-ins" button refreshes the check-in data in real time - perhaps if you are viewing the event page during check-in itself.

 For events that are set as "Sign up to the sequence", the check-in data for each event date in the sequence will build into an attendance table, making it easy to see who was present at which events in the sequence and who was missing.
-Sequence event "% Attendance to date" is also shown - in the example below, David Andrews has been to 42% of the events within the sequence to date up to 31st March.
+Sequence event "% Attendance to date" is also shown - in the example below, David Andrews has been to 42% of the events within the sequence between 6th January and 31st March.

 When communicating with checked in attendees for "sequence sign-up" events, you have additional communication filtering options, enabling you to reach out to just certain groups of attendees - perhaps those in your Address Book and/or Children module, or those not in ChurchSuite at all.
 You can filter communications to those who have attended X or more events in the sequence; or those who have attended on specific dates in the sequence.